aarron-lee/LegionGoRemapper/README.md

 Also note that custom fan curves might not be immediately noticable when you set them.

+Special thanks to [corando98](https://github.com/corando98) for investigating fan curves + writing the functions for to control it.

 ### Setup Instructions:

 1. run `sudo modprobe acpi_call` in terminal, if this errors out, you need to install `acpi_call`